-- 2. Write a note on the amendability of the Fundamental Rights. - 3.
+- 2. Write a short note on the amendability of the Fundamental Rights. - 3.
 Discuss the Right against Exploitation. - 4.
-What is the Right to Education and Culture? - 5.
 Evaluate the Right to Constitutional Remedies.

+- 1. Which fundamental right is granted only to citizens of India and not the Forigners living in India?

-- 1. What is Habeas Corpus?
+- 2. What is Habeas Corpus?

-- 2. What is Mandamas?
+- 3. What is Mandamas?

-- 3. What is Certiorari?
+- 4. What is Certiorari?

-- 4. What is Prohibition?
+- 5. What is Prohibition?

-- 5. What is Quo Warranto?
+- 6. What is Quo Warranto?

+- 7. What is meant by the term "Double Jeopary"?